-The children’s enjoyment of writing is demonstrated through their vocabulary choices, careful presentation and clear understanding of what they are writing about.
+Children’s enjoyment of writing is key and is demonstrated through their vocabulary choices, presentation and clear understanding of what they are writing about.
 They are taught to use precise grammatical terminology, to discuss and learn from notable authors and to explain their own writing choices.

 How we teach Writing